ctools/ctools/doc/source/help/issues.rst

    So please make sure that the pivot energy is fixed, or fix other parameters of the model to assure non-degeneracy of the free parameters.

+.. _issue_bplaw:

+.. topic:: Broken power law has unreliable errors

+   The broken power law spectral model has unreliable errors, specifically for the prefactor and the break value.
+Errors are in general too large, and this is related to the fact that the law's gradient is discontinuous in energy.
+There is not very much we can do about it, it's inherent in the law.

 .. _issue_shell: